 In highschool, we sat and ate peanut butter sandwiches on the cool cement of undercover.
 “Simone, your dancing at the birthday last weekend was hilarious,” my friend giggled.
 She stood up, waving her arms about.
 Girlish laughter erupted.
 A glint her eye told me she wasn’t just trying to be funny.

-18 years old.
-I’m at a nightclub and even my vodka-raspberry can’t help me forget my inhibitions.
-Nobody is really watching, but in my mind, everybody stares.
-I’m not one with my body.
-I can’t swing my hips.
-I edge closer to the fog machine, hoping it will cover my completely.
-I wish I could go back to my 5 year old self, be her for a day.
+18 years old at my first nightclub.
+Even my vodka-raspberry couldn’t help me forget my inhibitions.
+Nobody was really watching, but in my mind, everybody stared.
+I’m couldn’t become one with my body.
+I couldn’t swing my hips.
+I edged closer to the fog machine, hoping it will cover me completely.
+I wished I could go back to my 5 year old self, be her for a day.
 Free, unafraid, not the slightest bit self-conscious.

 New girlfriends intervene.
 “We’ll teach you the hip pop!”
-Red wine stains my teeth and I hold one hand on a white desk, trying to move my body only from the waist down.
-I try to emulate my new moves with a new boyfriend at a party.
-“I’m trying to dance good, dance sexy,” I slur.
+Red wine stained my teeth and I held one hand on a white desk, trying to move my body only from the waist down.
+I tried to emulate my new moves with a new boyfriend at a party the following weekend.
+“I’m trying to dance good, dance sexy,” I slur to him.
 A rap song comes on and I wince.
 I had not trained for this.
-I shrug and kiss him instead.
+I shrugged and kissed him instead.